UHERO/dbedt-data-portal/README.md

 # Dbedt

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) 1.0.0-rc2.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) 1.5.5 (with npm v.
+3.10.10 and node v.
+6.9.5).

 ## Development server
-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+While testing with localhost version of REST-API, run `npm run start-api-dev`.

 On staging server, run `npm run start-staging` to start dev server with staging envrionement.